gdbooks/LegacyOpenGL/Chapter8/halfspace.md

 The theory behind half space culling is simple.
 Construct a plane at the position of the camera, the plane will span the cameras X and Y axis, and will face in the direction of it's Z axis.
 Then, test all models we are rendering against this plane.
 Only render models that are in front of the plane.
 This way, we don't render anything behind the camera!

 How do we actually test what side of the plane a point is on?
 Using the game programmers bread and butter, the __dot product__!
+If you want to google how to do this, you should be looking for [Half Space Test](https://www.google.com/#q=half+space+test)